Tavík František Šimon: Voyage around the world 1926–1927

 Šimon was 49 years old when he undertook the journey of his lifetime, sailing literally around the world departing Cherbourg in September 1926 and travelling through the US, crossing the newly built Panama Canal to sail the Pacific to the Far East and then back home to Europe via Ceylon and the Middle East.

+Tavík František Šimon, Morning Under the Brooklyn Bridge, 1927, Oil on panel.
+12in. x 18in.

 On his return, he compiled his correspondence and released the book Listy z cesty kolem světa (Letters from Around the World), published by J. Otto, Prague in 1928.

-His notes and letters home reveal a world that was unknown by those in Old Europe – a challenging new mechanistic society in America, a transforming Empire in the Far East, and an untouched paradise in the island of Ceylon.
-His glimpses into the past provide us with a view of history, through the eyes of a painter, that takes us back to a time when neon lights were marvels, when geisha were icons, before commercial air travel and when the only way to share your adventure with loved ones and family was through sending letters home.
+His notes and letters home reveal a world that was unknown by those in Old Europe – a new developing society in America, an evolving Empire in the Far East, and an untouched world in the island of Ceylon.
+His glimpses into the past provide with a view of history, through the eyes of a painter.

 Arriving in New York, he wrote, "The ship's orchestra was playing as we slowly approached the port of New York City in the morning.
 In the distance we could see the outlines of skyscrapers drowning in a silver haze then, as we came closer, rising and standing, etched against the shimmering background of the rising sun.
 A shiver went up and down my spine as we entered the huge harbour whose backdrop of slim buildings was interspersed with the rising smoke from factories".

 In 2014 his book was translated and published for the first time in English as Letters from a Voyage Around the World with an introduction by the artist's grandson, Michal Šimon.

 Šimon died on 19 December 1942 in Prague at the age of 65 of a stroke.